Contributing to Eval Framework

 Automated Release

-2. Approve the PR
+2. Approve and merge the PR to main

 Manual Release